ethereumjs/organization/docs/roadmap.rst

 we hope to implement a Clique PoA engine and test it on the Goerli testnet, and later build a working Ethereum 2.0 stateless client.

-At a later point it is also be desired to have a dedicated website for the client (similar to https://geth.ethereum.org/) to have a more visible entry point and source for information around the client for the community.
+At a later point it is also desired to have a dedicated website for the client (similar to https://geth.ethereum.org/) to have a more visible entry point and source for information around the client for the community.